waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   Defeated Wild Caterpie Lv4 (Turn 2159), gained 30 EXP.
 SPARKY's HP: 31/39.
 Not poisoned.
 (Game State EXP before battle: 1728.
 EXP after: 1758 / 2197 for Lv13).

 *   Current EXP Status (Turn 2159 - appended due to edit errors) for Leveling Plan for Brock: SPARKY (Lv12) has 1758 EXP (calculated: 1728 GameState EXP at start of last battle + 30 from Caterpie).
 Needs 439 EXP for Lv13 (2197 total), and 986 EXP for Lv14 (2744 total).

+*   Current EXP Status (Turn 2159 - appended due to edit errors) for Leveling Plan for Brock: SPARKY (Lv12) has 1758 EXP (calculated: 1728 GameState EXP at start of last battle + 30 from Caterpie).
+Needs 439 EXP for Lv13 (2197 total), and 986 EXP for Lv14 (2744 total).